Barleead/Quilting/README.md

 ## Features:

 **API: Foxes**
+Retrieve data from a third-party API and use it to display something within your app.

-My API was the product of trial and error.
+The API that I used was the product of trial and error.
 Various tutorials were used as well as feedback from fellow students and mentors.
 It is on the Information page to provide a break for a crafter when things don’t go well.

 **Map: Google Maps:**
+Use arrays, objects, sets or maps to store and retrieve information that is displayed in your app.

 Google provided the code for this aspect of the project.
 I felt it was a good addition as I travel looking for crafting stores and a good map resource is essential.
-It defaults to Joann’s as that store is a favorite of mine
+It defaults to Joann’s Fabric and Crafts as that supply store is a favorite of mine

 **inches/Centimeter Converter:**
+Convert user input between two formats and display the result. (

 Many times I have gotten a pattern from someone and it would be in cm and I would have to convert it to inches before I could use it.
 Also, outside the US, the metric system is used so the dimensions of cloth pieces may be deceptive.

 **Email contact form:**